hpcaitech/ColossalAI/docs/source/zh-Hans/advanced_tutorials/integrate_mixture_of_experts_into_your_model.md

 ## Train Your Model
-Do not to forget to use `colossalai.initialize` function in `colosalai` to add gradient handler for the engine.
+Do not to forget to use `colossalai.initialize` function in `colossalai` to add gradient handler for the engine.
 We handle the back-propagation of MoE models for you.
 In `colossalai.initialize`, we will automatically create a `MoeGradientHandler` object to process gradients.
 You can find more information about the handler `MoeGradientHandler` in colossal directory.